Advice and Guidance

 As has always been the case at WaterBear, we will continue with our blended learning approach, meaning that all lecture content and materials will be available online, whether or not you’re studying an online or on-site course.
 This provides additional comfort for anyone not able to come to the college in person, for whatever reason, who doesn’t want to miss out or fall behind with their studies.

-Rest assured we’ll continue to do all we can to ensure everyone’s safety at WaterBear from this September onwards.
+Rest assured we’ll continue to do all we can to ensure everyone’s safety at WaterBear.
 None of us know how long this situation will last and when we’ll be able to fully return to normal.
 Following the advice and ‘doing our bit’ to limit the spread of the virus in the meantime will help keep WaterBear safe and secure for all.

 If you have any further questions or would like to chat with us, please drop us a line on email@example.com, or call us on 01273 726230.